balex42/llm_api_concurrency_test/README.md

 ## Notes

 - Concurrency equals the number of prompts you provide.
-You can tune parallelism separately with the Concurrency field (defaults to 20).
-If you generate hundreds of prompts, they will be processed in waves respecting the concurrency limit.
+You can tune parallelism separately with the Concurrency field (default: 0 — meaning "all prompts at once").
+If you generate hundreds of prompts, they will be processed in waves when a positive concurrency value is supplied, otherwise the app will attempt to open all streams simultaneously.

+Defaults:
+- Concurrency: 0 (all prompts at once)
+- Max Tokens: 10000 (unless you override it)

 Safety note:
 - Large batches can trigger provider rate limits or timeouts.
 If you see errors or slowdowns, reduce Concurrency or split batches.
 As a rule of thumb, keep prompts <= Concurrency × 5 per run for best stability.